Covenant Environmental Care

 Meals on Wheels

 Covenant has seven members who participate in delivering meals.
 Delivering Meals on Wheels is an excellent opportunity to provide a community service to Arlington’s home-bound.
 Delivering a route only takes about an hour and a half around lunch time.
-If you are interested in driving once a month or being an on-call substitute, please call the church office and leave your name with the Office Administrator, Marilyn Gallant.
+If you are interested in driving once a month or being an on-call substitute, please call the church office and leave your name with the Office Administrator, Maggie Weddell.